KShebek/cbe504/main.typ

 === Reaction with Unbound Species <reaction-with-unbound-species>

-A reaction can also occur between an adsorbed molecule and a molecule in the continuum (when the adsorbed molecule reacts with a molecule in the gas phase, this is typically referred to as an Eley--Rideal reaction).
+A reaction can also occur between an adsorbed molecule and a molecule in the continuum.
+When the adsorbed molecule reacts with a molecule in the gas phase, this is typically referred to as an Eley--Rideal reaction.

 The general equation is